umbraco/UmbracoDocs/sustainability-best-practices/backend/README.md

 ---
 description: >-
-  Here you can find the Sustainability Best Practices with focus on backend techniques listed by the Umbraco Sustainability Community Team.
+  Here you can find the Sustainability Best Practices with focus on backend techniques.
 ---

 # Overview